 The on-going objective to deliver a crossing on the Spine Road is still seen as a critical project and efforts are focused on maintaining the momentum gained on key steps already achieved.
-Gloucestershire County Council (GCC) have made a request for Community Infrastructure Levy (CIL) funding which is currently being evaluated for compliance with CIL rules.
+During Q2, a productive discussion took place between GCC and Cotswold District Council Officers to agree the next steps forward including options for allocation of funding both from Contain Outbreak Management Fund (COMF) and Community Infrastructure Levy (CIL) to support both the design and delivery phases of the project.

-Work is also under way to agree a Memorandum of Understanding with Wiltshire Council regarding both Cotswold and Wiltshire Council's approach to local plan policy development which takes an holistic approach to the Water Park area.
+Work is also under way to agree a Memorandum of Understanding with Wiltshire Council regarding both Cotswold and Wiltshire Council's approach to local plan policy development which takes a holistic approach to the Water Park area.

 Whilst the provision of toilets is not a statutory function, the Council provides 15 public conveniences across the District which support shoppers and tourism, and prevents negative environmental health impacts from lack of accessibility.
-At the cabinet meeting 6 February 2023 the decision was made to increase the 10 charged units to 40p to start 1 April as a result of current income only providing one third of the required budget to maintain the facilities.
+At the cabinet meeting 6 February 2023 the decision was made to increase the 10 charged units to 40p to start I April as a result of current income only providing one third of the required budget to maintain the facilities.
 In addition, Cabinet delegated the decision to install cash and card payment facilities on a site-by-site basis to the Assistant Director for Resident Services.
 Work is underway to install card readers at all of the charged public toilets.
-Two out of the 10 charged sites already have card readers with a future eight sites planned in the next few months.
+Two out of the I0 charged sites already have card readers with a future eight sites planned in the next few months.

 The overarching aim of the improvement work in the Planning service is to provide a trusted, inclusive and transparent planning service.
-In that regard performance has improved markedly over the last year or so.
+In that regard performance has improved markedly over the last year or so and the Government has confirmed that it no longer is minded to consider designating the Council for poor performance.
 Following the work already undertaken to the pre-application service, validation checklist, fee schedule, communication with applicants and the timeliness of the communication at key stages of the process the recent priority has been the reduction in backlogs in the enforcement function.
 This work is preparatory to implementing the new processes in that element of the service starting with improvements in the front end for registering enforcement issues and then a series of customer touch points and a customer journey to help keep customers informed.
-This project is expected to deliver a reduction in repeat customer contact/chasing, as well as a reduction in the number of non-breach cases from improved online reporting facilities and back office triage.
+This project is underway and is expected to deliver a reduction in repeat customer contact/chasing, as well as a reduction in the number of non-breach cases from improved online reporting facilities and back office triage.

-The further improvement works arising from the PAS report were agreed by Cabinet in June and will be added to the action plan with delivery scheduled to be completed late 2023/early 2024.
-The next main piece of work following completion of the PAS related elements will be improving the IT platform.
+The further improvement works arising from the PAS report were agreed by Cabinet in June and have been added to the action plan with delivery scheduled to be completed late 2023/early 2024.
+The next main piece of work following completion of the PAS related elements and the work associated with the impending requirements to deliver BNG will be improving the IT platform.